tarmac-project/tarmac/README.md

 ## Tarmac vs. Functions as a Service

 Like other FaaS services, it's easy to use Tarmac to create either Functions or full Microservices.
-However, unlike FaaS platforms, Tarmac provides users with much more than an easy way to run a function inside a Docker container.
+However, unlike FaaS platforms, as Web Assembly (WASM) & Web Assembly System Interface (WASI) matures, Tarmac will provide users with much more than an easy way to run a function inside a Docker container.

 By leveraging Web Assembly System Interface (WASI), Tarmac creates an isolated environment for running functions.
-But unlike FaaS platforms, Tarmac users will be able to import Tarmac functions.
+But unlike FaaS platforms, Tarmac users will be able to import Tarmac functions (still a work in progress, experimenting with gRPC currently).

-Like any other microservice framework, Tarmac will handle the complexities of Database Connections, Caching, Metrics, and Dynamic Configuration.
+Like any other microservice framework, the goal is Tarmac will handle the complexities of Database Connections, Caching, Metrics, and Dynamic Configuration.
 Users can focus purely on the function logic and writing it in their favorite programming language.

 Tarmac aims to enable users to create robust and performant distributed services with the ease of writing serverless functions with the convenience of a standard microservices framework.